BWNC-code/PP5-Backend/TESTING.md

 ### Overview

 Automated tests play a crucial role in the development of the Travel Social API.
-A suite of tests has been implemented to cover critical functionalities across various apps like profiles, posts, comments, likes, and followers.
+A suite of tests has been implemented to cover critical functionalities across the various apps.

 ### Test Cases